CRISPRlab/CRISPRclassify/README.md

 Platform: x86_64-apple-darwin17.0 (64-bit)
 ```

   There are many tutorials for installing or updating [R](https://www.r-project.org/) to the minimum required version.
 One that covers Mac, Linux, and Windows is [listed here](https://www.datacamp.com/community/tutorials/installing-R-windows-mac-ubuntu).
-This application is dependant on several R packages which are **automatically installed** by running ./start.r:
-  - shiny
-  - tidyverse
-  - DT
-  - xgboost
-  - memoise
-  - stringdist

-  Should any errors occur while running the start script, see **Troubleshooting** at the bottom of this page.
 <br/>

 - #### **Java** >= version 1.8